searchwingCV/droneCamBoatDetector/README.md

 ```
 before you start the editor in the terminal.
 Also comment out the start of the node in the bodenseeDataset.launch file.

-## Additional stuff
-### /scripts folder
-* generateROIproposalsPascalVoc.py
-    * generate ROIs for all the images in the provided folder in the pascal voc format alongside the images as xml files
-    * you can edit the labelfiles (xmls) by using the labelImg labeling tool: https://github.com/tzutalin/labelImg
-* extractDescriptorsFromROIs.py
-    * calculate descriptors for the provided groundtruth data and saves them to a hdf5 file
-* trainClassifier.py / trainClassifier.ipynb
-    * trains a random forest classifier based on the provided descriptors